Fast Facts

 Diakon Child, Family, & Community Ministries: Allentown, Boiling Springs, Columbia, Lewisburg, Mahanoy City, Mechanicsburg, Media, Montoursville, New Bloomfield, Pottsville, Schuylkill Haven, Shenandoah, Topton, Tremont, Williamsport, and York, Pennsylvania.

-Diakon Senior Living & Housing Services: Allentown, Carlisle, Lewisburg, Scranton, and Topton, Pennsylvania; and Frostburg, Maryland.
+Diakon Senior Living & Housing Services: Scranton, and Topton, Pennsylvania; and Frostburg, Maryland.